-In scenes reminiscent of That Night In Istanbul, Liverpool, buoyed by a raucous atmosphere, clawed their way back into the game with scores from Philippe Coutinho and Mamadou Sakho.
+In scenes reminiscent of that night in Istanbul, Liverpool, buoyed by a raucous atmosphere, clawed their way back into the game with goals from Philippe Coutinho and Mamadou Sakho.
 The away goals rule meant that Dortmund would still progress — that is, until Dejan Lovren of all people popped up to score an injury-time winner.

 That finish also gave us this incredible piece of commentary/white noise from John Aldridge:

 Liverpool’s famous comeback against AC Milan in the 2005 final almost never happened, had it not been for a dramatic group stage comeback against Olympiakos.